 You’ve done it!
 Not only have you made the commitment to remodeling your kitchen in time for the holidays, but you’ve also decided to take the “Do it with me” approach and take on the role of being your own general contractor.
-The appeal is understandable.
-Saving money by not hiring someone to coordinate your project is often a driving factor for being your own contractor.
+At CliqStudios, we understand the appeal.
+Above all, saving money by not hiring someone to coordinate your project is often a driving factor for being your own contractor.
 But what investment will you be making instead?

-In your role as project manager, you will get the opportunity to schedule and manage subcontractors.
-Making a detailed schedule with wiggle room will help you keep the project flowing smoothly and help keep your timeline on track.
+In your role as project manager, you will schedule and manage subcontractors.
+Making a detailed schedule with wiggle room will help you keep the project flowing smoothly and keep your timeline on track.
 You will find the best way to manage your day to day operations and plan for the future of your project.
 For this, Bill recommends making, “…time slots exaggerated for each subcontractor so you’re covered.”

 Assemble Your Team

 If you see being your own contractor like being your own boss, then imagine hiring subcontractors like assembling your employees.
-This is an opportunity to strengthen your project with skills and knowhow you might not have.
+Naturally, this strengthens your project with the know-how you might not have.
 Trust your judgment when vetting subcontractors.
 Creating of checklist of what you need from a subcontractor will help you remember what qualities and skills you need to add to your lineup.

 Create Your Vision

 Lastly, know that you’re not alone.
-We at CliqStudios are here to guide you through making choices about your design and cabinetry that match your vision and answer, “How do I remodel my kitchen?]
+We at CliqStudios are here to guide you through making choices about your design and cabinetry that match your vision.
+[How do I remodel my kitchen?]

 Mark says, “Our strength as a company is that our design team and creative thinkers are here.”